 - ♦ Create a neutral place where interviews and services for abused children is provided - ♦ To prevent trauma to a child caused by multiple contacts with various community professionals - ♦ To provide the family with needed services that help them resolve their problems - ♦ To communicate an coordinate our efforts with other community agencies

 Since opening our doors in 2000, we have served over 3,200 children and their families in Rockingham County.
-In 2008, we served 1 child and their family from Fremont.
-Through August of 2009, we served 5 children and their families.
+From January to July 2008, we have served 2 children and their families from Fremont.